 - Blanket Or Duvet – Self-explanatory.

 Captain Obvious to the rescue!
 Use a thicker and warmer duvet/blanket/comforter.
 But just which are the common “warmer materials”?

 If you want to get really “scientific”, there is something called the thermal overall grade (Tog).
 A good winter blanket should have a rating of at least 13.5 Tog.

-This is kind of a slightly crazy, but pretty good idea.
-Survival blankets are made to reflect and retain body heat.
-Put one of these under the blanket, and that will keep things toasty.
-Not the most comfortable though.
+This is kind of a slightly crazy idea, but a pretty good idea nonetheless – Survival blankets are made to retain body heat.
+Although not the most comfortable, put one of these under the blanket and that will help to keep some of the colds away.